 NOTE: Open issues 2, 3 and 4 will be based on the identified use cases in open issue 1.

-5.4 Key issue #4: Support for Split AI/ML Operations Involving Multiple AIMLE clients
+5.4 Key issue #4: Support for Split AI/ML Operations Involving Multiple AIMLE clients, edge AIMLE servers and central AIMLE servers

 5.4.1 Description

 Split AI/ML operations have been introduced in 3GPP TS 23.482 [2].
 The current framework is for single AIMLE client-to-network interaction and does not consider multiple AIMLE clients collaborating in a split AI/ML scenario.
 If multiple AIMLE clients were to collaboratively execute split AIML operations within the same pipeline involving an Edge Server, the operation continuity may be disrupted if one client moves out of the service area during execution.
 Therefore, it is important to study the service continuity and optimization for split AIML operations involving multiple AIML clients.

+In addition to the above multi-client scenario, emerging AI/ML applications require collaborative inference across multiple computing nodes (UE(s), edge(s), and cloud(s)) rather than a single operation.
+For example, in an autonomous driving or V2X scenario, a VAL UE (e.g. a connected vehicle) may only execute part of a model locally and rely on a roadside edge server or even a cloud server to complete the remaining inference.
+This is due to the vehicle’s limited computing resources and the need for low-latency results to ensure safe and efficient driving decisions.

+In Release-19, basic support for split ML model inference between an AIMLE client and an AIMLE server was introduced in 3GPP TS 23.482 [2]).
+However, those solutions assumed a relatively static allocation of inference tasks and did not fully explore more dynamic or collaborative inference involving multiple nodes.
+Therefore, it is necessary to study whether and how to enhance the AIML application enablement architecture and functions to support cloud-edge-device collaborative inference considering the conditions changes on these computing nodes (e.g. due to variations in edge server load).

 5.4.2 Open Issues